10 Types of Credit Cards, and How to Use Them

 The standard credit card allows you to have a revolving balance up to a certain credit limit.
-Credit is used up when you make a purchase and made available again once you've made a payment.
+Credit is used up when you make a purchase and then more credit is made available once you've made a payment.
 A finance charge is applied to outstanding balances at the end of each month.
 Credit cards have a minimum payment that must be paid by a certain due date to avoid late-payment penalties.

-While many credit cards come with the ability to transfer balances, a balance transfer credit card is one that offers a low introductory rate on balance transfers for a period of time.
-If you want to save money on a high-interest rate balance, a balance transfer is a good way to go.
+While many credit cards come with the ability to transfer balances, a balance transfer credit card is one that offers a low introductory rate on balance transfers for a certain period of time.
+If you want to save money on a high-interest rate balance on an existing card, a balance transfer is a good way to go.

-Balance transfer offers vary in the promotional interest rate - some are as low as 0% - and length of the promotional period.
-The lower the promotional rate and longer the promotional period, the more attractive the card is - but you'll often need good credit to qualify.
+Balance transfer interest rates vary — some are as low as 0 percent, but these usually have qualifiers such as a minimum of two transactions a month.
+The lower the promotional rate (and longer the promotional period) the more attractive the card is.
+However, you'll often need good credit to qualify.

 Just as the name indicates, rewards cards are those that offer rewards on credit card purchases.